JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-ios-integration-overview.md

 You can connect the iOS framework directly from the Kotlin Multiplatform project by adding a special script to your Xcode project.
 The `embedAndSignAppleFrameworkForXcode` script is integrated into the build phase of your project's build settings.

-This integration method works for you if:
+This integration method can work for you if:

 * You do **not** import CocoaPods dependencies in your Kotlin Multiplatform project